Bob Laughlin, Luthier

 When did you start?

 In 1977 - a Bill Lewis night course at Kits high school in Vancouver - mostly a dodge to sell luthier supplies from his fledgling luthier supply company I think.
 Its now Luthiers Mercantile in Santa Rosa California.
 Lewis is a bit of a legend in the luthiery world.
-His electrics are renowned, owned by the likes of Jimmy Page and David Gilmour.
+His electrics are owned by the likes of Jimmy Page and David Gilmour.

 Your's seems such a solitary craft.
 How do you handle that?